VagelisKormazos/Airlines-Site/README.md

 # Airlines-Site

-#Implement the website of an airline.
+Implement the website of an airline.

-#Main Goal
+Main Goal:

   •Implement a website

   •Create pages with HTML

   •Create a Base with PostgreSQL's

   •Connect,write and save to Database with PHP

 #